Skip to main content

 Prerequisites

-Before using dev mode, ensure you have a node and a coordinator node running.
+Before using dev mode, ensure you have a node running.
 This should be done in a separate terminal window.
 For more information, see the Setup guide.

 How to Use Dev Mode

-To list all supported commands, run the following command:
+To list all supported commands for the deamon, run the following command:

 Terminal